CableDorado2/Ikemen-Plus-Ultra/README.md

 >[License](#license)

 ## About All IKEMEN Versions
+**S-SIZE Project** is an original programming language project done by Suehiro with C++, it has sound, ascii, and basics implemented. its abbreviation is SSZ.

 **IKEMEN** (retroactively referred to as S-SIZE IKEMEN or Vanilla).
-Is the First version of the engine.
+Is the **First Version** of Ikemen Engine that works like a Mugen Clone using a compiled SSZ Project as interpreter, adding it suport for Lua language, SDL, OpenGL, Ogg Vorbis and other things.
+All used is opensource so **Suehiro** adapted the libraries to the project.
+This Ikemen is an expansion of his original SSZ code.

-**IKEMEN Plus** is an unofficial update of the Vanilla version.
-Is for people who want to mess with the engine beyond modification of Lua files.
+**IKEMEN Plus** is an unofficial update (not made by Suehiro) of the Vanilla version.
+Is an expansion project using the lua language above implemented to extend the capabilities of the basics in main engine, regardless of the source code that is made the main executable.
+It is like a language above another language or a code expanding a compatible code.
-It's a quick option to test changes and uses his own S-SIZE (SSZ programing language) which is similar to the C language.

 **IKEMEN Plus Ultra** is an unofficial modify/update of the previous version using the same programing language (S-SIZE and Lua) with new features inspired from Ikemen Go and Commercial Fighting Games.